seansaito/CLEAR/README.md

 ### Prerequisites

 CLEAR is written in Python 3.7 and Tensorflow 1.13.
 It runs on Windows 10.
-CLEAR requires the following Python libraries to be installed: tkinter, numpy, pandas, sympy, datetime, matplotlib.pyplot, scipy.signal, csv, json, discretize.
+CLEAR requires the following Python libraries to be installed: tkinter, numpy, pandas, sympy, datetime, matplotlib.pyplot, scipy.signal, csv, json.

 ### Installation